Home / Kid's Health / Adjusting to time change: Daylight saving time and travel

 1. Go to bed an hour earlier each day for three days before traveling.
 Seek sunlight when you wake up.

 2. Sleep on the plane.
-Stretch and drink water when you’re awake.
+Stretch and drink water when you are awake.

 3. Limit sunlight exposure during local morning hours and seek sunlight in the afternoon the first few days.
 This advances your internal clock, making falling asleep and waking up easier.

-4. Take melatonin if you’re having trouble sleeping.
-Adults need only 3 milligrams.
-One-half to 1 milligram is enough for kids.
+4. Take melatonin if you are having trouble sleeping.
+Adults need only three milligrams.
+One-half to one milligram is enough for kids.
+In general, the smaller the doses of melatonin, the better it works.

 Leave a Reply